Chrissy Chlapecka: Musical style

 Chlapecka cites hyperpop and 2000s pop music artists like Britney Spears, Paris Hilton, Slayyyter, Rebecca Black, Lady Gaga, Ariana Grande, and Charli XCX as musical influences.
-Speaking to Inked magazine, she said that her "brand as a musician is very similar to the brand I have on TikTok” and that her upcoming music would be "the storybook of my life....I want my music to reflect back and pay tribute to the girl I was in high school, because she really needed a big hug."
+She has also cited Broadway star Bernadette Peters as an early inspiration.
+Speaking to Inked magazine, she said that her "brand as a musician is very similar to the brand I have on TikTok" and that her upcoming music would be "the storybook of my life....I want my music to reflect back and pay tribute to the girl I was in high school, because she really needed a big hug."
 She has expressed a desire to bridge the gap between hyperpop and traditional pop music.
-Rolling Stone described her single "I'm So Hot" as having "notes of Paris Hilton’s short-lived pop stardom and Britney Spears’ Blackout".
+Rolling Stone described her single "I'm So Hot" as having "notes of Paris Hilton's short-lived pop stardom and Britney Spears' Blackout".
 She has also been compared to Prince, Kylie Minogue, Nadia Oh, and Kesha.

 Personal life

 Chlapecka lives in Chicago and owns a miniature dachshund named Sugar Sparkles, which she bought in 2021.

-She is bisexual and uses she/her and they/them pronouns.
-Many of her videos center around her LGBTQ identity, with Chlapecka saying "“I love when people are like, ‘Stop making being gay your whole identity.' [...]
-That’s where so much of like, my confidence in myself has come from."
+Chlapecka previously identified as bisexual but later came out as a lesbian, and uses she/her and they/them pronouns.
+She has said there are "many fluid layers" to her gender and sexuality, and that she doesn't "necessarily identify as cis".
+Many of her videos center around her LGBTQ identity, with Chlapecka saying, "I love when people are like, 'Stop making being gay your whole identity.' [...]
+That's where so much of like, my confidence in myself has come from."
 She has also said that she was rejected by her family due to "being bi and being myself and wearing what i wear", but found acceptance in Chicago's LGBTQ community.

 Prior to TikTok fame, Chlapecka struggled with insecurity and was in an abusive relationship, which she ended in 2020 during the pandemic.
 She has several tattoos, including six butterflies and the phrase "Divine Feminine" on her ribs; the latter, her first tattoo, represents her embrace of femininity and rejection of patriarchy, and was done while she was still in the relationship.

-Chlapecka identifies as a feminist but has argued for much of the movement needing to be "reworked", citing issues such as the historic whiteness in many strains, heteronormativity, and the persistence of anti-trans voices.
+Chlapecka identifies as a feminist but has argued that much of the movement needs to be "reworked", citing issues such as the historic whiteness in many strains, heteronormativity, and the persistence of anti-trans voices.
 She has also criticized what she perceives as the gatekeeping of activism by those in higher education, arguing that shared communal knowledge and lived experience are "just as credible as reading something from a fucking book.
-Go ahead, be a smart person and use that to be an activist – but don’t tell me my opinion doesn’t count because I don’t talk a certain way, or know certain things.
-That’s about access to education, and it’s classist."
+Go ahead, be a smart person and use that to be an activist—but don't tell me my opinion doesn't count because I don't talk a certain way, or know certain things.
+That's about access to education, and it's classist."

 Chlapecka has ADHD and anxiety, and has said that, contrary to her online persona, she is "extremely introverted" in real life.

+Discography

+All credits adapted from Spotify and Apple Music.